wang82426107/SDUserDefaults/README.md

 [[SDUserDefaults standardUserDefaults] deleteAllPropertyAction];
 ```

-6.**Update Data**:If you want to delete a property, set that property to nil; If you want to modify a property, modify that property and save it by calling **saveUserInfoAction**.
+6.**Update Data**:If you want to delete a property, set that property to nil; If you want to modify a property, modify that property and save it by calling **saveAllPropertyAction**.

 ```
 [SDUserDefaults standardUserDefaults].name = @"新的用户数据";